yuriilychak/SVGnest/readme.md

 -   Add node package for ability to run nesting tool from terminal on server-side.
 -   Add es-doc for all files.
+-   Migrate geometry calculations to WASM using Rust with SIMD

 ## Why I do it